Overview

 • optimization: Koda Validate tends to be fast (for Python)

-• extension: Koda Validate can be extended to Validate essentially anything, even asynchronusly.
+• extension: Koda Validate can be extended to Validate essentially anything, even asynchronously.

 Note